Food & Drink

 Image credit: Fika | Facebook

-When you think of Swedish food in Singapore, IKEA is probably the first place that springs to mind, but thankfully that’s not the only place to get your Swedish fix.
-Situated along Beach Road, Fika first opened its doors back in 2009 and is known for its traditional Swedish meatballs, served alongside other authentic Swedish dishes including pickled herring, shrimp toast and Swedish lamb stew.
+When you think of Swedish food in Singapore, IKEA is probably the first place that springs to mind, but thankfully, that’s not the only place to get your Swedish fix.
+Situated along Beach Road, Fika first opened its doors back in 2009 and is known for its traditional Swedish meatballs, served alongside other authentic Swedish dishes such as pickled herring, shrimp toast and Swedish lamb stew.

 Beirut Grill